geopm/geopm/CONTRIBUTING.rst

-Common roles include "user of the GEOPM runtime", "user of the GEOPM service", "developer of GEOPM", etc.  Please be as specific as possible when identifying the role, e.g. "user of the geopmsession command line tool" is prefered to "user of the GEOPM service".
+Common roles include "user of the GEOPM runtime", "user of the GEOPM service", "developer of GEOPM", etc.  Please be as specific as possible when identifying the role, e.g. "user of the geopmsession command line tool" is preferred to "user of the GEOPM service".

 When planning to implement a new feature as a contribution to the main repository, please start this collaboration by creating a feature